 Responsive Website Design

-Over the last few years responsive website design has made it's presence known.
+Over the last decade responsive website design has made it's presence known.
 It is now the new standard for web design in general.
 An increasing number of websites are opting to go down the path of responsive web design.

 What is Responsive Website Design?